TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

 ### Interactions

-So far, we have looked at adding polynomial terms for a single explanatory variable, as well as adding additional variables to a linear regression.
+So far, we have looked at adding polynomial terms for a single explanatory variable, as well as adding additional continuous or categorical variables to a linear regression.
 However, we have only looked at how to include terms in an additive way.
-  But sometimes we want to model a multiplicative relationship between variables.
+That is, we considered cases where the contribution of a term to the net effect was additive relative to other terms in the model.
+Therefore, the effect of a variable depended only on the value of that variable, but not any other.
+But sometimes we want to model a multiplicative relationship between variables, or a relationship where the value of a categorical variable changes not only the intercept, but also the slope of the response vs. the continuous variable.

 We mentioned earlier in the course that we can convert multiplicative relationships into additive ones by taking the log of the multiplicative formula.
 However, this can result in a non-linear relationship in some cases, or problems with the residual distribution, or simply may make the relationship harder to interpret because of the tranformation.
 In cases of a multiplicative relationship between explanatory variables, we can introduce 'interactions' between those variables.
 In the case of two continuous variables, this essentially amounts to including the product of the two variables as a new variable in the regression formula.

 Here we will use the synthetic example of rectangle areas, where the area is the product of the height and width of the rectangle.
 We know this